2007 Senior Open Championship: Field

-The field consisted of 144 competitors; 138 professionals and six amateurs.
+The field of 144 competitors comprised138 professionals and six amateurs.

 18-hole stroke play qualifying rounds were held on Monday, 23 July, on three places in Scotland, Craigielaw Golf Club, Dunbar Golf Club and North Berwick Golf Club, for players who were not already exempt.
 337 players entered the qualifying competitions and the leading 34 players joined the 110 exempt players for the championship.

 77 players made the 36-hole cut, all of them professionals and no amateurs.
 One of them withdraw after the third round.

 Past champions in the field

 Seven past Senior Open champions participated.
 Five of them made the 36-hole cut; 2003 and 2005 champion Tom Watson (won), 2006 champion Loren Roberts (tied 4th), 1989 and 1993 champion Bob Charles (tied 34th), 2004 champion Pete Oakley (tied 48th) and 1988, 1990 and 1997 champion Gary Player (76th).
 1987 champion Neil Coles and 2002 champion Noboru Sugai did not make the cut.
 The event marked the last appearance in the Senior Open for 72-year-old Coles, 20 years after winning the inaugural championship.